-- Staff cannot keep a disclosure of abuse confidential and must refer the matter to the Child Protection Officer. - Educational staff have a legal responsibility to share relevant child protection information with the designated statutory agencies. - When making a referral it must be borne in mind that during any subsequent investigation the family will be informed that the source was the school. - Any disclosure should be handled sensitively and the child must be helped to understand the need to inform the appropriate people who can help.
-Staff should be alert to the fact that any disclosure may have taken considerable courage to voice, and that there may be a range of associated emotions such as guilt, embarrassment, infidelity and mental pain. - Other staff may need to be alerted to concerns about a child or young person, possibly to monitor the concern or to gather further evidence prior to referral, or to help provide appropriate support to a child or young person once the referral has been made.
-Information should only be shared if the other person needs to know. - Ensure that only those with a professional connection e.g. the Designated Senior Officer, who has access to the child protection records.
+- Staff cannot keep a disclosure of abuse confidential and must refer the matter to the Child Protection Officer where this is in the best interests of the child.
+Staff should refer to the Local Authority guidance "Guidance for Schools: Consent for referrals to Children's Services/Team Around the Family (TAF)". - Educational staff have a legal responsibility to share relevant child protection information with the designated statutory agencies. - When making a referral it must be borne in mind that during any subsequent investigation the family will be informed that the source was the school. - Any disclosure should be handled sensitively and the child must be helped to understand the need to inform the appropriate people who can help.
+Staff should be alert to the fact that any disclosure may have taken considerable courage to voice, and that there may be a range of associated emotions such as guilt, embarrassment, infidelity and mental pain.
+Those in education settings must attempt to support the child. - Other staff may need to be alerted to concerns about a child or young person, possibly to monitor the concern or to gather further evidence prior to referral, or to help provide appropriate support to a child or young person once the referral has been made.
+Information should only be shared if the other person needs to know. - Ensure that only those with a professional connection e.g. the Designated Senior Officer, who has access to the child protection records and when making decisions.
 At all other times they should be kept securely locked away from the pupil / student main file.